fuzzybritches0/solarfidget/README.md

 ### 2.4.1 Magnets

-Place four magnets inside the charger and four inside the fidget so that the both lock in place.
+Place four magnets inside the charger and four inside the fidget so that they both lock in place.
+The magnets go around the charging towers into the four round holes.
 Have the magnet's poles in the fidget all oriented in the same direction.
 Reverse the poles in the charger.
 There is no room for error, since you will have to destroy the parts to remove the magnets.
+If you have to do that, turn the parts around and hit the parts with something pointy and hard (a screw driver will do) at the points where the magnets are.
+They will fall out and collect together with each other.

 ![solarfidget](./assets/images/magnet_key.jpg)\
 *Pic.
 2: Use a crooked M6 key, place the magnet on the crooked end and use a hammer